mattulbrich/mimaflux/README.md

 * `<label> = <INT>` can be used to define a global constant `label` as an abbreviation for `<INT>`.
 * Every opcode may be proceeded by a `<label> :` The current address will be stored as a global constant `<label>`.
 * There is a special opcode `DS` that passes through its 24-bits argument directly.
 (If no argument is provided, 0 is assumed.)
+* The address of the magic label `START:` (if it exists) is used to initialize IAR before any instructions are simulated.

 ### Instructions